fhrach4/HrachBlog/content/pages/resume.md

 *Data Center Operator, April 2013 - February 2015*

 Responsible for ensuring backups and related services complete successfully during the night

+*Software Development Intern, May 2015 - August 2015*

+Worked on creating the backend for a calandar web application using Pyramid and Python

 ###Strong Memorial Hospital at University of Rochester
 *Co-Op Student, February 2014 - August 2014*

 Made web based applications in asp.net and C#.

 ## Skills
-* Proficient in Java, C# and .NET framework, C++ and, HTML + CS
+* Proficient in Java, C# with .NET framework, Python, and HTML + CSS
+* Working knowledge of C/C++, JavaScript, and scheme
 * Proficient in both Microsoft Windows and Linux based systems with working knowledge of Apple OSX systems

 ## Relevant Experience
 ###Game Engine
 * 2D *bullet hell* game engine written in C# using XNA The Danmaku game engine is fully functional 2D game engine which is notable for its ability to handle over 50,000 in game objects at once using sophisticated sorting methods.
-The C# version of the project is dead, but the project is being rewritten in C++.
 * Smart Vending Machine
 Smart Vending Machine is mock vending machine system written in Java for a Software Engineering class.
 It generates a list of items to be stocked and logs transactions which can be sorted by several different criteria.